 Use Quality Abrasive from a Reputable Source

 The use of poor-quality abrasives is one of the leading causes of abrasive water jet clogs.
-Cheaper abrasives are not made to the high manufacturing standards like higher-quality abrasives and can contain contaminates that will clog your machine.
+Cheaper abrasives are not made to the high manufacturing standards like higher-quality abrasives and can contain contaminants that will clog your machine.
 Buy your garnet from a reputable source and make sure they are high quality products before dumping them in your cutter’s hopper.

 Take Precautions to Prevent Debris from Entering the Hopper

-High quality abrasives will do no good if during the process of loading your hopper debris and other contaminates make it into your mix.
+High quality abrasives will do no good if during the process of loading your hopper debris and other contaminants make it into your mix.
 Even small debris can clog your machine, so take precautions when loading your hopper to ensure no other items make it into your mixture.

 Keep Abrasives Dry at All Times